Vishihereforcodes/INTERVIEW-QUESTIONS/DP/README.md

 ### Recursion + Memoization = Dynamic Programming

-### We just convert that memoized version of recursion into iteration by using a DP matrix to store the values for particular inputs so that we don't have to process them again.
+### We just convert that memoized version of recursion into iteration by using a DP matrix to store the answers for particular inputs so that we don't have to process them again.